 What is Diabetes?

-Diabetes is a condition where the level of glucose (sugar) in the blood is too high.
+Type 2 diabetes is a serious condition where the insulin your pancreas makes can’t work properly, or your pancreas can’t make enough insulin.
+This means your blood glucose (sugar) levels keep rising.
+This means more insulin is released.
 Your blood always has some glucose in it because your body needs glucose for energy to keep you going.
 However, too much glucose in the blood isn’t good for your health.
 Glucose comes from the consumption of starch-based foods such as bread, rice, potatoes, chapatis and yams.

 There is no guaranteed way to prevent diabetes, however eating healthily and taking regular exercise may help to delay the condition.